-This Missing Ingredient in Your Diet May Be Hindering Your Gut Health
+This Missing Ingredient in Your Diet is Affecting Your Gut Health

 Hippocrates beat everyone to the punch when he said all disease begins in the gut.
 Living deep within our intestines is a diverse ecosystem collectively referred to as the human gut microbiome.
 Proper care and feeding of this ecosystem affect almost every aspect of our health—our immune function, brain function, nervous and endocrine systems, metabolism, body weight, and how well we digest and extract essential nutrients.1 There is one ingredient, L-glutamine, that is touted with gut-health benefits, and it’s probably missing from your diet.
 Continue reading below to learn all about L-glutamine and why it should be included in your diet.

 You're familiar with the expression "a gut feeling?"
 It's a real thing—there's a reason our gut is called the second brain.
 There is two-way communication between the gut and brain via the vagus nerve.
 The brain and the gut interact directly through the vagus nerve, which connects the central nervous system to the heart, lungs, and digestive tract.
 The term gut-brain axis refers to the chemical messages that go between your gut and brain.
 Neurotransmitters and other chemicals produced in your gut also affect your brain.
 When the delicate balance between good and bad bacteria becomes disrupted, diseases may occur, including cognitive and mood problems.
 Gut dysbiosis (a fancy term for a microbial imbalance) can lead to anxiety, and re-establishing the gut microbiota can mitigate anxiety-like behavior.
 Supporting your gut health helps you increase your levels of serotonin (yep, the "happy" neurotransmitter) and GABA (a neurotransmitter linked to feelings of relaxation).
 Did you know that 90% of serotonin receptors are located in the gut?
 2,3